This blog may contain affiliate links. Read our disclosure policy for more info.

 Traveling from Brazil to Bolivia by land can be difficult without the right information.
-That’s why I wrote this guide with everything you need to know before you tackle this long journey.
-This is a must-read for anyone traveling from Brazil to Bolivia (or vice-versa) by land!
+That’s why I wrote this guide with everything you need to know before you tackle this long bus journey.
+This is a must-read for anyone traveling from Brazil to Bolivia (or Bolivia to Brazil) by land!

 After spending a couple of months traveling in Brazil and completing my trip with two weeks in Rio for the Carnival celebrations, my wallet was demanding that I get somewhere cheaper.
 The solution?
 The neighboring country of Bolivia of course!

 However, getting from the far east coast of Brazil all the way to Bolivia posed to be a long journey and one in which information was not widely available.
 For this reason, I have written this guide on getting from Brazil to Bolivia by land.

 How to Get From Brazil to Bolivia by Land

 Note: This guide can be used in reverse order if you’re traveling from Bolivia to Brazil!

 1. Get yourself to Campo Grande, Brazil